 For single-axis trackers, the layout will look like this with structures oriented N-S:

 If a linked row tracker has been selected in the equipment tab, you are able to define the number of structures per linked row tracker.
-In the layout tab, the software will define blocks according to the chosen value and update the layout accordingly.
+The software will define blocks according to the chosen value and update the layout accordingly.
 For instance, in the picture below there are 4 structures per linked row tracker.
 Choosing a large value can cause more space to be unfilled.

-For more options regarding structure placement and disposition, go to the Civil tab and check our article How to define the civil parameters of your site.
+For more options regarding structure placement and disposition, go to the Layout tab (Layout configuration) and check our article How to define the civil parameters of your site.